Robert Dorward, a vet, rescued a Cocker Spaniel puppy whose mouth had closed entirely because it had chewed superglue.

 But he soon found himself in a predicament when he started chewing the packet and managed to seal his mouth.
 The 20-week-old puppy was rushed to the vet when his owner, Cali Coulson, who was tidying up then, noticed Bleu’s predicament.

-Bleu, after his ordeal with Practice Owner & Veterinary Surgeon at Vets4Pets Bedlington, Dr Robert Dorward and Bleu’s mouth showing the superglue on his tongue (Credit: Vets4Pets Bedlington)
+Bleu, after his ordeal with Practice Owner and Veterinary Surgeon at Vets4Pets Bedlington, Dr Robert Dorward and Bleu’s mouth showing the superglue on his tongue (Credit: Vets4Pets Bedlington)

 Fortunately for Bleu, the team at Vets4Pets Bedlington freed him using an essential kitchen cupboard.
-Thanks to some quick thinking by the practice owner and veterinary surgeon, Dr Robert Dorward, the glue was removed with minimal effort using olive oil-soaked swabs to loosen all the glue from Bleu’s lips, teeth, and tongue gently.
+Thanks to some quick thinking by the practice owner and veterinary surgeon, Dr Robert Dorward, the glue was removed with minimal effort using olive oil-soaked swabs to gently loosen all the glue from Bleu’s lips, teeth, and tongue.

 The veterinary team first sedated Bleu to treat him safely and prevent him from becoming distressed.
 Once Bleu was sedated, the vets could assess the back of his throat and airway to ensure no glue had been ingested.

 After 20 minutes of sedation, while the procedure was performed, Bleu came to himself as if nothing had happened.
-He was discharged with minimal follow-up care required, only advice to his owner to monitor him closely and give him a soft diet.
+He was discharged with minimal follow-up care required, and his owner only advised him to monitor him closely and give him a soft diet.

 Always consult your vet if you are concerned that your dog may have eaten something.